vuelaendron/vuela/docs/index.md

 # Open science with drones

 Since 2017 we have been prototyping a toolkit for open science with drones, to be equally accessible to marginal communities, activists or researchers, and useful for studies or measurements for which this technology is already used but is dominated by closed source tools.
 This project builds upon available open source hardware and software, which is integrated in an open, iterative, and collaborative process.
-Vuela has received funding from NUMIES, Mozilla Science, and PROCISUR.
+Vuela has received funding from Knowledge-Culture-Ecologies/NUMIES, Mozilla Science, PROCISUR, and Shuttleworth Foundation.

 Our equal emphasis on the **[who](#who)**, the **[why](#why)** and the **[how](#how)** as much as the **[what](#what)** is a distinctive aspect of the project.